 Medtronic Europe S.a.r.l.

 Funding Body Type

 Publication and dissemination plan

-There are 3 planned publications in appropriate peer reviewed journals such as The Lancet (gastroenterology and hepatology), GUT, World Journal of Gastroenterology or The American Journal of Gastroenterology.
+There are three planned publications in appropriate peer-reviewed journals such as The Lancet (gastroenterology and hepatology), GUT, World Journal of Gastroenterology or The American Journal of Gastroenterology.
 The first publication will be approximately January 2019 with 2 further publications within 1 year of the trial end date.
 Additional documents (study protocol and participant information leaflets) available (not published or online).

 IPD sharing statement:

 The datasets generated and/or analysed during the current study during this study will be included in the subsequent results publication.

 Participant level data